ryanckulp/twitter_ad_blocker/README.md

-## Twitter Ad Blocker
+## Twitter / X.com Ad Blocker

-Free tool (browser extension) that hides promoted Tweets while you browse Twitter.
+Free tool (browser extension) that hides promoted Tweets while you browse Twitter / X.com.

 No signup and it doesn't track anything you do.